fabioono25/data-structures-algorithms/README.md

 * **Complexity in Representing Certain Relationships:** While versatile, graphs may not be the most intuitive representation for certain relationships, and other data structures may be more appropriate.

 #### Use-Cases

 ---

+## Recursion

+Recursion is a programming technique where a function calls itself, either directly or indirectly, to solve a smaller instance of the same problem.
+This process continues until a base case is reached, providing a solution for the original problem by combining solutions from the smaller instances.
+Recursion is often used to simplify the implementation of certain algorithms, make code more readable, and handle problems with inherent recursive structures.

+---